corda/corda/docs/source/checkpoint-tooling.rst

 Diagnostics information is written to standard log files (eg. log4j2 configured logger).

-This tool is particularly useful when used in conjunction with the ``dumpCheckpoints`` CRaSH shell command to troubleshoot and identify potential problems associated with checkpoints for flows that appear to not be completing.
+This tool is particularly useful when used in conjunction with the ``checkpoints dump`` CRaSH shell command to troubleshoot and identify potential problems associated with checkpoints for flows that appear to not be completing.

 The checkpoint agent can be downloaded from `here <https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-checkpoint-agent/>`_.